aaltenbernd/crdt/README.md

 #### Localhost : Getting started

-On Ubuntu simply follow this instruction to deploy an instance of the E-Mail Service.
+On Ubuntu simply follow this instruction to deploy an instance of the E-Mail-Service.

 Install postgres, by: